sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

  * ''Zhivko Nedev'': '''Encoding/Representing a class of combinatorial structures and making tools for their visualization and analysis'''.
 The comb. structure is a MINIMAL edge coloring of K_n, the complete graph, with the following properties:
         1. No two adjacent edges have the same color.
         2. Our coloring splits the set of edges of K_n into color classes; we require that every class has at least two members.
         3. The coloring is minimal by inclusion.
 That is, if we delete any subset of vertices  of K_n (and any adjacent edges), then property 2 is violated - there will be at least one color class with one member.
+ * ''Adam Getchell'':'''Nonlinear Dynamics in SAGE'''.
+Illustrate and solve solutions to non-linear equations.
+Add basic cobweb diagrams support.
+Wrap Maxima's CTensor package and compare speed with SAGE's Christoffel symbol calculation in calculus/tests.py
  * ''Adrian Belshaw'': '''Unimodular Polynomials.'''
 Using Sage to draw unimodualr polynomials on the unit circle in the complex plane.